 the prevention or detection of crime;

 - the assessment or collection of a tax or duty

 - by order of a court or by any rule of law.

 4.9.
 Data Protection Training

 4.9.1.
-All Spirotech SRD Group Ltd Employees and Employees of Third Parties (Data Processors) that have access to Personal Data will have their responsibilities under this policy outlined to them as part of their staff induction training.
-In addition, Spirotech SRD Group Ltd and Third Parties will provide regular Data Protection training and procedural guidance for their staff.
+All Spirotech Group Ltd Employees and Employees of Third Parties (Data Processors) that have access to Personal Data will have their responsibilities under this policy outlined to them as part of their staff induction training.
+In addition, Spirotech Group Ltd and Third Parties will provide regular Data Protection training and procedural guidance for their staff.